MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/03-Ex1-1-use-research-agent.md

+---
+lab:
+  title: 'Exercise 1, Task 1: Use the Researcher agent to analyze your competitors and identify industry trends'
+  description: To accomplish this goal, you turn to Microsoft 365 Copilot’s Researcher agent, which is designed for in-depth, repeatable business analysis.
+You plan to use the Researcher agent to identify leading hotel energy management systems, compare their features and pricing models, and summarize key differentiators.
+The goal is to create a solid foundation of verified, structured intelligence that can inform subsequent market research, proposal development, and sales strategy.
+  duration: 10 minutes
+  level: 100
+  islab: true
+  primarytopics:
+    - Microsoft 365
+    - Microsoft 365 Copilot
+---

 # Exercise 1, Task 1: Use the Researcher agent to analyze your competitors and identify industry trends
 ---
 Fabrikam’s Sales leadership identified the hospitality industry as a key growth opportunity for EcoSense 360, the company’s smart energy management solution.
 Before the Sales team dives into broader market research, leadership requested that you provide a structured, data-driven analysis of the competitive landscape and industry trends—information that can be referenced in strategy discussions and sales planning.